 - The planning team is reviewing playground material and designs.
-Once a playground equipment vendor and design is selected the "playbook of amenities" will be updated. - Once the draft plan and the "playbook of amenities" is completed, the staff will identify parks to improve and get an estimated cost for the 2021 budget.
-In addition to park maintenance. - Once the complete draft plan document is finished, the staff will send a copy to the entire working group for review.
+Once a playground equipment vendor and design is selected the "playbook of amenities" will be updated. - Once the draft plan and the "playbook of amenities" is completed, the staff will identify parks to improve and get an estimated cost for the 2021 budget. - An initial draft of the Parks Framework Plan will be provided by MKSK on April 16th.
+Once the complete draft plan document is received, the staff will send a copy to the entire working group for review.